Shuttles and Transit

-If you are coming from the east, Banff & Lake Louise is a 90 minute (140 kilometre or 87 mile) drive west of Calgary, Alberta.
-If you are coming from the west, Banff & Lake Louise is a scenic day’s drive (850 kilometers or 530 miles) from Vancouver, travelling through the Coast Mountains, wine country of British Columbia and then the spectacular Canadian Rockies.
+If you are coming from the east, Banff is a 90 minute (140 kilometres or 87 miles) drive west of Calgary, Alberta.
+If you are coming from the west, Banff Lake Louise is a scenic day’s drive (850 kilometres or 530 miles) from Vancouver, travelling through the Coast Mountains, wine country of British Columbia and then the spectacular Canadian Rockies.

-Many international and North American airlines fly directly to the Calgary International Airport.
+Many airlines fly directly to the Calgary International Airport.

-If you would like to make a proper road trip, Vancouver International Airport is 850 kilometers (530 miles) to the west of Banff & Lake Louise.
+If you would like to make a proper road trip, Vancouver International Airport is 850 kilometres (530 miles) to the west of Banff & Lake Louise.

-The Rocky Mountaineer has regularly scheduled train services that stop at Banff.
-For more information, see Rocky Mountaineer’s website.
+The Rocky Mountaineer has regularly scheduled train services from April to October that stop at Banff.
+Please note that Rocky Mountaineer services are currently suspended, see Rocky Mountaineer’s website for more information